Constructive Feedback That Changes Behavior

-This allows you to avoid accusing Pat of wrong doing before you know if Pat actually did something wrong.
+This allows you to avoid accusing Pat of wrong-doing before you know if Pat actually did something wrong.
 Too many project managers start these sessions with words that assume the guilt of the team member.
 That makes the PM look judgmental, biased and unfair in the team member’s eyes.
-PMs do that when they enter the meeting angry.
-So always start the conversation without prejudgment and let the team member tell their side of the story.
+PMs often do that when they enter the meeting angry.
+You should always start the conversation without prejudgment and let the team member tell their side of the story.

 If Pat says, “I put the instructions on the stakeholder’s desk a week ago,” you can say something like, “I didn’t think you’d make that kind of mistake.”
 Then you can start a discussion about dealing with the one week delay in the implementation.

 But if Pat agrees that he didn’t deliver the instructions to the stakeholder, you go on to step two in the constructive feedback process.
 That is verifying the team member’s accountability for the deliverable’s quality and completeness.

 Constructive Feedback: Accountability Verification

 If Pat agrees that the instructions were his accountability, you can talk about the importance of closing out tasks completely.
-And discuss the damage that failure to do so caused in this specific situation.
-This part of the discussion is limited to Pat’s actual behavior versus his accountability.
+And you can discuss the damage that failure to do so caused in this specific situation.
+This part of the discussion is focused on Pat’s actual behavior versus his accountability.
 Don’t praise other team members who close out tasks completely.
 The only reference outside of this current situation might be to mention how well Pat did on the last task he closed out correctly.

 Why should you follow all these steps?
-If you are going to change the behavior, Pat needs to perceive that the criticism was earned and fair and that his behavior was wrong.
-That will bring about the behavior change and build your working relationship.
+If you are going to change the behavior, Pat needs to believe that the criticism was earned and fair and that his behavior was wrong.
+That will bring about a change in his behavior and build your working relationship.